For the first time since June, the number of projected Covid-19 deaths in the US is decreasing – KION546

 “Other adverse pregnancy outcomes, such as stillbirth, have been reported,” the CDC said.

 “Pregnancy can be both a special time and also a stressful time — and pregnancy during a pandemic is an added concern for families.
-I strongly encourage those who are pregnant or considering pregnancy to talk with their healthcare provider about the protective benefits of the COVID-19 vaccine to keep their babies and themselves safe,” CDC Director Dr. Rochelle Walensky said in a statement.
+I strongly encourage those who are pregnant or considering pregnancy to talk with their healthcare provider about the protective benefits of the Covid-19 vaccine to keep their babies and themselves safe,” CDC Director Dr. Rochelle Walensky said.

 Vaccine mandates going into effect